SEEKING DEGREEPLUS ACCREDITATION FOR AN ACTIVITY?

 - Employers; Community & Voluntary groups; Queen's staff and Students' Union; Professional Bodies and other organisations can apply for DegreePlus Accreditation of extracurricular, work-related learning experiential activities.
 Those who are interested, may find it helpful to contact us in this first instance and to discuss the approval process and potential activity with the DegreePlus Manager.

 - To apply, complete the ACTIVITY APPROVAL APPLICATON FORM and submit to us at email@example.com.
-It will then be considered against Route A and B criteria by a DegreePlus/ResearcherPlus Activity Review Panel.
-If deemed suitable by the Panel, the approval will be confirmed to you via email.
+It will then be considered against Route A and B criteria by a DegreePlus/ResearcherPlus Activity Review Panel (Route A and B activities are also referred to as "Provider Verified" or a "Combined Experience" Activity respectively) If deemed suitable by the Panel, the approval will be confirmed to you via email.

 FURTHER INFORMATION FOR EMPLOYERS